Jrobles70/proj2-flask/README.md

-# Project 1 Page Server
+# Project 2 Flask Date-Aware Syllabus

 This is a simple flask server that reads a schedule txt file and displays each week given onto a webpage.
 The current week will be highlighted in bright green.